mukhe027/scubalab/_members/cosme.md

   orcid:
 ---

- I am a Undergraduate Research Assistant in SCUBA lab working on developing high fidelity simulations for multi-robot systems.
+ I am an Undergraduate Research Assistant in SCUBA lab working on developing high fidelity simulations for multi-robot systems.